SDU-eScience/UCloud-Courses/README.md

 ### The teacher is the developer

-UCloud course development should be done by the teacher using the pre-made scripts available in this repository.
+The development of UCloud courses should be done by the teacher using the pre-made scripts available in this repository.
 Once a UCloud course has been deployed, it will be avaible to all Danish universities.

-The teacher is responsible also for providing a short guide on how-to-use the digital course (for students) and to the update of the digital course when necessary.
+The teacher is responsible also for providing a short guide on how-to-use the UCloud course (for students) and to the update of the UCloud course when necessary.

-### Course updates are conducted bi-annually
+### UCloud courses are updated bi-annually

-As a general rule, UCloud courses are updated before the beginning of each spring- and fall semesters.
+As a general rule, UCloud courses are only updated before the beginning of each spring- and fall semesters.
 Potential bugs are fixed continuously.

-### After a course is completed
+### After a UCloud course is completed

-When the academic course is completed, the corresponding UCloud course will remain available on UCloud by default.
+When the university course is completed, the corresponding UCloud course will remain available on UCloud by default.
 This will allow the teacher to update and reuse the material in later semesters, and make it possible for other teachers to use the material as well.

-The teacher which developed the course can request to have the digital course removed from UCloud.
-When the request has been approved, the UCloud course in question will be scheduled for removal and will be marked as such.
+The teacher who developed the course can request to have the digital course removed from UCloud.
+When the request for removal has been approved, the UCloud course in question will be scheduled for removal and will be marked as such.
 The removal will only take place in the next [bi-annual update](ucloud-courses-requirements.md#course-updates-are-conducted-bi-annually) to ensure that any ongoing use of the UCloud course by others can be completed before the removal.

 > It is never possible to remove materials from this GitHub repository.
 Thus, the removal of a UCloud course will *not* be followed by the removing of the corresponding material from the GitHub repository.

-[TO BE ADDED SOMEWHERE: It is not possible to reserve machines for teaching.]

 ## Outline of Services Offered

-The UCloud support teams will assist the teachers in the UCloud development course.
-This includes:
+The relevant UCloud support staff will assist the teachers in the development of the UCloud course.
+This support includes:

 - Support during development of the digital course
 - Review of the final material produced by teachers
-- Implementation on the platform
+- Deploying the UCloud course on the UCloud platform

-[TO BE COMPLETED]
+> When a teacher requests a UCloud course (see below), a meeting will be scheduled to discuss, among other things, the specific needs that the teacher has regarding support in the development process.

+### How to request a UCloud Course

+A teacher can request a UCloud course by opening a ticket in the [SDU eScience Support Portal](https://support.escience.sdu.dk/) where they write that they are requesting a UCloud course.
+The ticket will then be forwarded to the teacher's university where is will be processed by relevant support staff.

+When the request has been received, a meeting will be organized between the teacher and the support staff.
+The purpose of this meeting is to discuss the following:
+- The software requirements for the UCloud course
+- The resource (compute/storage) requirements for the course and
+- The support requirements of the teacher
+- The estimated cost (see [below](./README.md#the-financial-model)).

+Other topics will be discussed as needed.

-## The Financial Model
+### The Financial Model

-[TO BE INSERTED]
+The teacher's department (or similar) must pay for the work done by the support staff in supporting the teachers with the UCloud course development, maintenance, update etc.

+Pricing examples will be added here later.

 ## Teacher Agreement